SoryBalde/javaee-mobile/README.md

-A sample application that demostrates using native mobile Andriod and iOS clients using a Java EE 7 backend.
+A sample application that demostrates using native mobile Android and iOS clients using a Java EE 7 backend.
 The server-side consists of a chat WebSocket API and a to do list REST API implemented using the Java API for WebSocket, JSON-P, JAX-RS 2, CDI, Bean Validation, EJB 3 and JPA.